cdrani/blog/_posts/2017-12-07-chrome-extensions-keydrama.md

 ```

 Okay, our tab is in the process of being updated, but to ensure that it has
-"complete[ed]" fully instead of still in the "loading" phase, we want to add an
+"complete[ed]" fully instead of still being in the "loading" phase, we want to
-event listener,
+add an event listener,
 [onUpdated](https://developer.chrome.com/extensions/tabs#event-onUpdated), that
-can listen in on if the tab has been updated to the new url.
+can listen in on if the tab has been truly updated to the new url.

 ```js
 var url =